jurjevic/golf/README.md

 // line represents the current line containing the string on the left side of '###'. var line string

+// fline represents the current line. var line string

 // token is the sliced line of strings splitted by whitespaces. var token []string

+// ftoken is the full line of strings splitted by whitespaces. var ftoken []string

 // repeat will execute the following line statements also for the next lines,
 // until a new statement is defined.